Nikolas-500/Minecraft-Mod-Installer/README.md

 cd %userprofile%\Documents
 mkdir Mods_To_Install
 cd %userprofile%\Documents\Mods_To_Install
-echo Are you sure want to install all mods is in the mod folder Warning:the folder there must be only minecraft mod files the file type is .jar pause cd %userprofile%\appdata\Roaming\.minecraft mkdir mods
+echo Are you sure want to install all mods is in the mod folder Warning:the folder there must be only minecraft mod files pause cd %userprofile%\appdata\Roaming\.minecraft mkdir mods